l33ks/tf2-config/README.md

-my tf2 config
+my tf2 config <br>
-please read comments in the config file
+please read the comments in the config file